IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 Building the Guides with a Sphinx Docker Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Sphinx Docker container is already used in the ``docker-compose-dev.yml`` file, available in the repository root, to build the guides when starting the development environment.
-Please, see :doc:`/developers/dev-environment` for more information.

-If you want to build the guides at any time, execute the following command in the repository root:
+If you want to build the guides using a Docker container, execute the following command in the repository root:

 ``docker run -it --rm -v $(pwd):/docs sphinxdoc/sphinx:5.3.0 bash -c "cd doc/sphinx-guides && pip3 install -r requirements.txt && make html"``